 - uses drugs and/or surgery to remedy medical issues

-Regardless of any ill effects we may experience with allopathic medicine or methods, it is still a much needed system.
+Regardless of any ill effects we may experience with traditional medicine or methods, it is still a much needed system.
 This system is full of professionals that study for years so that they can help us through some of the most hairy medical situations that we could imagine.

 That is not to say that you should go off any medication you have been prescribed by your doctor.
 I am simply saying that many issues and ailments such as colds/flus, minor injuries (cuts and abrasions, and some infections), headaches, and other minor issues can be managed at home by the use of proper herbs and herbal preparations.

-When contrasted with allopathic medicine, you’ll find that this is a very different method to managing illness and injury.
+When contrasted with traditional medicine, you’ll find that this is a very different method to managing illness and injury.
 Of course, herbalists do leave major injuries and surgery to the medical experts.
 However, herbal home remedies can be quite useful in not only managing symptoms, but benefiting the whole body.

 Basically, herbal home remedies: